Skip to main content

 }

 You can fetch the default signing secret from the dashboard under Webhooks.
-Inline webhooks are ideal for one-off integrations or testing.
+Inline webhooks are ideal for small integrations and testing.

 Account-wide endpoints